iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 33

-- Grab it by the tag, and gently set that warm iOpener on the left side of your iPad, just next to the home button assembly.
+- Grab the iOpener by the tab and position it on the iPad's side, right next to the home button assembly.

-- Give the iOpener a minute to work its magic and loosen up that sticky adhesive hiding beneath the glass.
+- Give it a minute to hang out there and loosen up that adhesive under the glass.

 Tools Used